 Remember, the mountains of Scotland should not be underestimated.
 For many Munros, and even smaller mountains, you need a knowledge of mountaineering and experience hiking in all sorts of conditions, on all sorts of terrains.

 Crucially, this guide is designed to inspire but not intended for any navigational purpose.
 Research your route fully before hiking, and make sure you're certain that you will be able to navigate without danger.
-Also, take walk difficulty and conditions into account.
+Take walk difficulty and conditions into account.
 Many of these walks will not be possible in winter.
-Guides are always recommended for those in doubt.
+Guides are always recommended if in doubt.
 Please don’t end up being that person without a map or compass stuck up Ben Nevis in flip flops in February.

 15 of the Best Day Hikes in Scotland